'

 Visit their website – although websites can be misleading, they should at least give you an initial impression of the speaker’s suitability and quality.

-Check out their Twitter and other social media profiles– are they active?
+Check out their LinkedIn, Instagram and other social media profiles – are they active?
 Have they promoted events that they have appeared at in the past?
 Are they an asset?
-A speaker that is familiar with social media and will help you market your event, adds real value to your event.
-Julius Solaris in his article on hiring conference speakers points out: “A good speaker has a healthy and engaged following on different social networks.
+A speaker who is familiar with social media and will help you market your event adds real value to your event.
+Julius Solaris, in his article on hiring conference speakers, points out: “A good speaker has a healthy and engaged following on different social networks.
 What you are looking for here is a sign of positive engagement and meaningful content.”

 References – make the effort to follow up on any references provided.

-Relevant Experience – check to see if they had any experience of working with similar audiences.
+Relevant Experience – check to see if they have any experience of working with similar audiences.

 There are three key areas that are worth looking at in more detail when it comes to selecting a speaker for your event: